Elías Romero (footballer, born 1996)

-Elías Enrique Romero Barrios (born 12 July 1996) is a Venezuelan professional footballer who plays as a defensive midfielder for Haka in Veikkausliiga.
+Elías Enrique Romero Barrios (born 12 July 1996) is a Venezuelan professional footballer who plays as a defensive midfielder for UD Torre del Mar.

 Club career

 Romero started his senior career with Doxa Katokopias in Cyprus in 2015.
 He returned to Venezuela after the season and signed with Venezuelan Primera División club Deportivo La Guaira.

 Romero played in his native Venezuela for Puerto Cabello, Deportivo Miranda, Universidad Central and Deportivo La Guaira.
 On 18 February 2025, Veikkausliiga club Haka in Finland announced the signing of Romero for the 2025 season.